BitcoinDesign/Guide/guide/payments/send.md

 The application can automatically estimate a fee and set it for the sender.
 This would normally prioritize the transaction to be included in a block as soon as possible.
 Since the fee rate may vary if the network is busy, you can give senders more fine grained fee controls so they can choose to optimize for faster confirmation, or lower fees.

 When allowing the sender to set their own fee, it is important to clearly communicate the estimated cost and confirmation time.
-Be mindful that the way bitcoin fee's are calculated may not map to traditional financial experience so provide details on how the fee gets calculated.
+Be mindful that the way Bitcoin fee's are calculated may not map to the senders traditional financial experience, so if you allow them to choose their own fee consider providing details on how the fee gets calculated.

 Human error with fee selection can lead to [costly mistakes](https://www.coindesk.com/dumb-mistakes-costly-bitcoin-losses), and fee estimations are imperfect.
 Carefully consider if and how to expose transaction fees to senders.
 </div>